Who is eligible?PRINT PAGE

-- Aged 13 years of age, irrespective of family income or
+- Are aged 0-12 years of age, irrespective of family income or

-- Aged between 2–17 who are eligible for the Child Dental Benefits Schedule or
+- Are aged between 2–17 and are eligible for the Child Dental Benefits Schedule or

-- Aged between 13-17 with a Health Care card or Pension Card or whose parents hold a Health Care card or Pension Card or
+- Are aged between 13-17 with a Health Care card or Pension Card or whose parents hold a Health Care card or Pension Card or

-- Children and young people up to 18 years of age who are in out-of-home care, provided by the Children Youth and Families Division of the Department of Human Services
+- Are aged up to 18 years of age and are in out-of-home care, provided by the Children Youth and Families Division of the Department of Human Services

 If you are eligible for public dental services, you may also have priority access.
 You will be offered the next available appointment for general dental care.
 You are not placed on a general care waitlist.